 The following information explains how you would configure single sign-on across Zephr-run sites when using the Zephr Identity Module.

-Using single sign-on, after logging in to Site A, a user will also receive a registered session for Site B (and C, D, etc), when they visit the respective site.
+Using single sign-on, after signing-on to Site A, a user can use that sign-on to receive a registered session for Site B (and C, D, etc), when they visit the respective site.
 This is done through the use of an authentication domain, for example,

 This configuration requires input from Zephr Support.
 If you would like help configuring single sign-on, please email firstname.lastname@example.org.